le-christine/rant-central/README.md

 4. API used: http://thesi.generalassemb.ly:8080

 # General Approach
 We reviewed the project requirements and sketched a wireframe.
 We kept the design simple, and added key features to make interactions as seamless as possible.
-On Monday we planned our week, scheduling most of the time for writing JavaScript functions.
+On Monday we planned our week, scheduling most of the time for writing JavaScript functions to carry out Fetch API / AJAX requests.
 There are two pages, a landing page and a main page that loads all posts.
 They both read from the same styling and script files.

 # Unsolved problems